Mvrshaa/airbnb-clone-project/README.md

 - **Security Specialist** *(shared or rotating role)*: Ensures secure data access, implements authentication/authorization mechanisms, and addresses potential vulnerabilities in the system.

+## Technology Stack

+* **Django**: A high-level Python web framework used for rapid API development.
+* **PostgreSQL**: A powerful open-source relational database system for managing structured data.
+* **GraphQL**: A flexible query language for APIs that allows clients to request exactly the data they need.
+* **Docker**: Used for containerizing the application to ensure consistency across different environments.
+* **GitHub Actions**: CI/CD automation tool used to streamline development workflows and deployments.
+* **Python**: Main backend language for business logic and data processing.
+* **Git**: Version control system for collaborative code management.